bmcszk/halucination/windsurf/rules/git_guidelines.md

     *   They MUST reference the relevant Task ID and/or User Story ID from the PRD's task tracking document.
     *   Example: `feat(profile): Implement user profile view (T1, US-001)`
     *   Example: `fix(auth): Correct login redirection issue (T5, US-003)`
+    *   **Special Characters:** AI Agent MUST ensure commit messages are properly escaped if they contain special characters (e.g., single quotes, backticks) that could be misinterpreted by the shell when constructing `git commit -m "..."` commands.
+If complex escaping is problematic, simplify the message.
     *   AI Agent MUST formulate such messages.

 4.  **Offering to Commit:**